JohnJacobsonIII/Gklee/README.md

 4. run cmake [path to GKLEE root]
 5. build the system

+## NOTE: The below will likely break, but when make fails, make the following 2 changes:
+1. Fix `Gklee/build/CMakeFiles/LLVM.dir/build.make` on line 92, removing the invalid space, so it should contain `-DCMAKE_CXX_FLAGS=-std=c++11`
+2. Fix `Gklee/llvm/src/LLVM/projects/compiler-rt/lib/asan/asan_linux.cc` by adding `#include <signal.h>`

 Here's a quick example of config and GNU Makefile based build (on Ubuntu):

 ```bash